Damp bomb shelters now trendy Shanghai hot spots

-SHANGHAI (Reuters) - From the outside, The Shelter looks like any other building along Yongfu Road, a favourite hangout for Shanghai bar-goers.
+SHANGHAI, June 8 (Reuters) - From the outside, The Shelter looks like any other building along Yongfu Road, a favorite hang out for Shanghai bar-goers.

-But walk through the doors, down a narrow stairway and through a winding tunnel to the main room with its bare cement walls and smell of mould, and it’s clear this is a night club like no other in this trendy Chinese city.

 For The Shelter is one of a handful of former bomb shelters finding new life as commercial venues, ranging from clubs to clothing shops and even wine sellers.